valdisdot/Skeleton/README.md

 );
 ``````

 - `ContentButton` is an implementation for **JButton**.
-The class uses the same logic as CheckBox class.
+The class uses the same logic as the CheckBox class.

 ``````
 JButton button = new JButton("Accept");
 ContentButton contentButton = new ContentButton("accepted", button, "true", "false");
 ``````

 - `ModifiableLabel` is an implementation for **JLabel**.
-The class is useful for cases where JLabel has to be changed
+The class is useful for cases where a JLabel has to be changed
   on-demand.

 ``````